Financial Poise

 • A broker-dealer

-As an accredited investor, it is important to know what distinguishes each method and type of platform, as well as what to watch out for when considering an online alternative investment.
+As an accredited investor, it is essential to know what distinguishes each method and type of platform and what to watch out for when considering an online alternative investment.
 While the risk of fraud or business failure is always present, the means by which an offering is conducted creates its own risks as well.

-For instance, non-compliance with applicable federal and state laws governing the conduct of an offering may create a right of rescission for investors.
-So, even if you, the investor, are happy with the status of your investment, another investor may decide to demand the return of his principal.
+For example, failing to follow federal and state laws on offerings may allow investors to rescind.
+So, even if you, the investor, are happy with the status of your investment, another investor may decide to demand the return of their principal.
 This could potentially lead to insufficient capital for the company to continue operations.
 This is a risk that is not typically disclosed prior to investing.

 The Company Going It Alone

-Under Rule 506(c), a company may advertise that it is seeking investment through its own website or through a site specifically created for the offering.
-There is no securities intermediary in the offering, and the company is making itself available to investors directly.
-Since the adoption of Rule 506(c) by the Securities and Exchange Commission (the “SEC”), a handful of technology service providers have created integrated payment processes to facilitate online investment from the company’s website.
+Under Rule 506(c), a company may advertise for investors.
+It can use its own website or a site made for the offering.
+The offering has no securities intermediary; rather the company is available to investors directly.
+Since the adoption of Rule 506(c) by the Securities and Exchange Commission (SEC), a handful of technology service providers have created integrated payment processes to facilitate online investment from the company’s website.

-For investors, the advantageous aspect of this arrangement is that there is no third-party intermediary that is collecting fees on the investment.
-Instead, all of the funds will go to the company (minus any processing, escrow costs, etc.).
+Investors benefit because no third party is collecting fees on the investment.
+Instead, all of the funds go to the company (minus any processing, escrow costs, etc.).

 Passive Bulletin Boards

-Passive bulletin boards are third-parties that assist in the sale of securities by hosting the company’s offering and providing technology-related services, but they do not sell on behalf of the company.
+Passive bulletin boards are third-parties that assist in the sale of securities by hosting the company’s offering and providing technology-related services.
+Still, they do not sell on behalf of the company.
 Bulletin boards typically do collect transaction fees and fixed fees for the company’s use of the platform to market its offering.

-One benefit of bulletin boards is that investors can review and compare a number of available offerings all in one place.
-Bulletin boards may also do some of their own marketing to bring deals to investor attention.
+One benefit of bulletin boards is that investors can review and compare several available offerings all in one place.
+Bulletin boards may also do some of their own marketing to bring deals to investors’ attention.

 However, bulletin boards are constrained in their actions in order to avoid broker registration requirements.
 Unlike broker-dealers, bulletin boards cannot do the following: